Alex Shelley: Motor City Machine Guns (2007–2012)

-New Japan Pro-Wrestling
+New Japan Pro-Wrestling (2009–2010, 2012–2018, 2022–2023)

 Early appearances (2009–2010)

 On January 4, 2009, Shelley and Sabin defeated No Limit (Tetsuya Naito and Yujiro) at New Japan Pro-Wrestling's Wrestle Kingdom III in Tokyo Dome to win the IWGP Junior Heavyweight Tag Team Championship.
 They followed in the footsteps of American Dragon and Curry Man as the only other gaijin team to win those titles.
 After three successful title defenses, two of which took place in TNA, Shelley and Sabin lost the IWGP Junior Heavyweight Tag Team Title to Apollo 55 (Prince Devitt and Ryusuke Taguchi) on July 5, 2009, at NJPW's Circuit 2009 New Japan Soul.
 On November 8, 2010, NJPW announced that the Motor City Machine Guns would be returning to the promotion the following month, competing at events on December 11 and 12.
 On December 11 the Motor City Machine Guns were defeated by No Limit in their New Japan return match.
 The following day they defeated Apollo 55 in the fourth ever match between the two teams.